Bora-Bora

 Scuba Diving

-The outer reef wall drops steeply and offers good diving for intermediate and experienced divers.
-Common sightings include grey reef sharks, lemon sharks, eagle rays, napoleon wrasse, and seasonal hammerhead sharks near the reef passes.
-The main dive centre on the island operates trips for all certification levels and offers introductory dives for beginners in the sheltered lagoon.
-The reef passes – particularly the Teavanui Pass on the western side – generate strong currents that concentrate marine life and make for dramatic drift dives.
+The outer reef wall drops steeply and hosts grey reef sharks, lemon sharks, eagle rays, napoleon wrasse, and seasonal hammerhead appearances near the reef passes.
+The Teavanui Pass on the western side generates strong currents that concentrate marine life and make for challenging drift dives.
+The main dive centre handles all certification levels and offers introductory dives for beginners in the sheltered lagoon.

 Outrigger Canoeing and Paddleboarding